PoBO: A Polynomial Bounding Method for Chance-Constrained Yield-Aware Optimization of Photonic ICs: Numerical Results

 We further consider the design of an optical add-drop filter consisting of three identical silicon microrings coupled in series, as shown in Fig.~\ref{fig:benchmark_Mircoring}.
 The design variables are the coupling coefficients $\mat{x}=[K_1,K_2,K_3,K_4]$ that are to be optimized within the interval of $\mat{X}={[0.3, 0.6]}^4$.
 The process variations $\vecpar$ are described by a truncated Gaussian mixture model (see Appendix~\ref{sec:benchmark_setup}).
 The design problem is to maximize the expected 3-dB bandwidth (BW, in GHz) with constraints on the extinction ratio (RE, in dB) of the transmission at the drop port and the roughness ($\sigma_{\text{pass}}$, in dB) of the passband that takes its standard deviation, formulated as:

 The two risk levels are set to be equal $\epsilon_1 = \epsilon_2 = \epsilon$.
-The thresholds of the extinction ratio ($\text{RE}_0$) and the roughness of the passband ($\sigma_0$) are 20 dB and 0.65 dB respectively.
+The thresholds of the extinction ratio ($\text{RE}_0$) and the roughness of the passband ($\sigma_0$) are 20 dB and 0.65 dB, respectively.

 Similarly, we build three 2nd-order polynomial surrogate models for BW, RE, and $\sigma_{\text{pass}}$ and bound the chance constraints via an order-5 optimal polynomial kinship function.
 The optimized results and comparisons are shown in Table~\ref{tab:Microring_result}.
 The moment bounding~\cite{cui2020chance} fails when $\epsilon=0.05$ since no feasible solution is found under its over-conservative bounding.
+For three risk levels, the optimization time for the moment method is N/A (no feasible solution), 5.89 s, 5.5 s, respectively.
+The proposed method takes 100.58 s, 110.58 s, and 103.74 s, respectively, but the overhead is negligible compared with the simulation cost.
+The BYO takes less than 0.1 s in the optimization step, but it takes the most overall time due to the high cost of simulating many samples.
 At all risk levels, the proposed method can achieve larger bandwidth while meeting the yield requirements and having smaller gaps for the chance constraints.
-As shown in Fig.~\ref{fig:Microring_BW_pdf}, the proposed PoBO has a higher expected bandwidth compared to Bayesian yield optimization, existing yield-aware chance-constraint optimization via moment bounding~\cite{cui2020chance}.
+As shown in Fig.~\ref{fig:Microring_BW_pdf}, the proposed PoBO has a higher expected bandwidth compared to Bayesian yield optimization and existing yield-aware chance-constrained optimization via moment bounding~\cite{cui2020chance}.
 Fig.~\ref{fig:Microring_opt_result} shows the frequency response before and after the yield-aware optimization with $\epsilon=0.1$.
-All the reported design problems can be solved within a few minutes on a regular laptop computer.
+For this microring filter benchmark, we further consider a special case where design objective and constraints are the same quantity.
+For this case, our method still outperforms others (see the details in Appendix~\ref{sec:same_yf}).